Hosam12452/HealthCare/README.md

   The doctor adds a new patient with all his characteristics and risks The system calculates points and classifies his risks It can also add patient quickly without wasting time through Excel .

+When you access the "Add Patient" feature, you have two convenient options:

+Manual Entry: Fill out the patient record form to add a single patient.
+Bulk Upload: Save time by uploading an Excel file containing multiple patients.
+This feature streamlines the process, allowing you to quickly add patient data in bulk.
+This flexibility helps reduce effort and ensures efficient data management.

 ![image](https://github.com/user-attachments/assets/b3ea1d9f-9ec3-40ad-8a61-0b747c225dac)
 * Scoring and Prioritization